Stefan Antonijevic

-Stefan Zelimir Antonijevic (born 24 January 1989) is a Serbian-American footballer who plays for Øygarden.
+Stefan Zelimir Antonijevic (born 24 January 1989) is a professional footballer who plays for Øygarden.
 He previously played for Lillestrøm and Sogndal also in the Norwegian Eliteserien.
+Born in the United States, he represented Serbia at youth level.

 Career

 Youth and college

 Antonijevic began his college soccer career at Marquette University in 2007, before transferring to Valparaiso University in 2009.
 In 2008, Antonijevic played for the Chicago Fire SC youth team that won the national USL Super-20 championship.

 Professional

 On 17 January 2012 Antonijevic was selected by Sporting Kansas City in the 3rd round (No. 43 overall) of the 2012 MLS Supplemental Draft.

 After trialling in Serbia and Croatia, Antonijevic returned to the United States and signed for NASL club Fort Lauderdale Strikers on 27 March 2013.

 Antonijevic moved to rival Florida club Tampa Bay Rowdies on 7 January 2015.
 Antonijevic played 1,823 minutes in 21 games for the Rowdies in 2015 and was named to the NASL Team of the Week four times, more often than any other Rowdies player.
 On 22 December 2015, the Rowdies signed the towering center back to a fresh contract good through the 2016 season, with an option for 2017.

 On 21 January 2019, Antonijevic signed with Sogndal on a two-year contract.